John Nash (architect): Work with James and Decimus Burton

-Greenough's invitation to Decimus Burton was 'virtually a family affair', for Greenough had dined frequently with Burton Jr.'s parents and brothers, including the physician Henry Burton.
-Greenough and Burton Jr. finalized their designs during numerous meetings at the opera.
+Greenough's invitation to Decimus Burton was "virtually a family affair", for Greenough had dined frequently with Decimus's parents and brothers, including the physician Henry Burton.
+Greenough and Decimus finalized their designs during numerous meetings at the opera.
 The design, when the villa had been completed, was described in The Proceedings of the Royal Society as, "one of the most elegant and successful adaptations of the Grecian style to purposes of modern domestic architecture to be found in this or any country."

-Subsequently, Nash invited Burton Jr. to design Clarence Terrace, Regent's Park.
-Such were James Burton's contributions to the Regent's Park project that the Commissioners of Woods described James, not Nash, as 'the architect of Regent's Park'.
-Contrary to popular belief, the dominant architectural influence in many of the Regent's Park projects - including Cornwall Terrace, York Terrace, Chester Terrace, Clarence Terrace, and the villas of the Inner Circle, including The Holme and the London Colosseum attraction (the latter to Thomas Hornor's specifications) all of which were constructed by James Burton's company - was Decimus Burton, not John Nash, who was appointed architectural 'overseer' for Burton Jr.'s projects.
+Subsequently, Nash invited Decimus to design Clarence Terrace, Regent's Park.
+Such were Decimus Burton's contributions to the Regent's Park project that the Commissioners of Woods described Burton, not Nash, as "the architect of Regent's Park".
+Contrary to popular belief, the dominant architectural influence in many of the Regent's Park projects – including Cornwall Terrace, York Terrace, Chester Terrace, Clarence Terrace, and the villas of the Inner Circle, including The Holme and the London Colosseum attraction (the latter to Thomas Hornor's specifications) all of which were constructed by James Burton's company – was Decimus Burton, not John Nash, who was appointed architectural "overseer" for Burton Jr.'s projects.

-Burton Jr., to Nash's chagrin, developed the Terraces according to his own style to the extent that Nash sought, unsuccessfully, to demolish and completely rebuild Chester Terrace.
-Burton Jr. subsequently eclipsed his master and emerged as the dominant force in the design of Carlton House Terrace, where he exclusively designed No. 3 and No. 4.
-He also designed some of the villas of the Inner Circle: his villa for the Marquess of Hertford has been described as, 'decorated simplicity, such as the hand of taste, aided by the purse of wealth can alone execute'.
+Decimus Burton, to Nash's chagrin, developed the Terraces according to his own style to the extent that Nash sought, unsuccessfully, to demolish and completely rebuild Chester Terrace.
+Decimus subsequently eclipsed his master and emerged as the dominant force in the design of Carlton House Terrace, where he exclusively designed No. 3 and No. 4.
+He also designed some of the villas of the Inner Circle: his villa for the Marquess of Hertford has been described as, "decorated simplicity, such as the hand of taste, aided by the purse of wealth can alone execute".